The DuVal Lab - Opportunities

 Undergraduate projects may be a discrete part of an existing project in the lab (for example drawing on data from genetic samples, videos of displays in the wild, and written behavioral observations to answer new questions) or, more rarely, consist of a completely independent project.
 Sharing results with others is an integral part of science, so undergraduate researchers will be expected to participate in and present their work in lab meetings.

 Note: Undergraduate researchers are eligible for grants of up to $4000 to conduct independent research projects through FSU.
 Most applications are due around February 2 to the Division of Undergraduate Studies.
-In particular, check out the MRCE, URCAA, Honors Thesis Grant Awards, and Sophomore Research Initiation Awards.
+In particular, check out the IDEA, MRCE, URCAA, Honors Thesis Grant Awards, and Sophomore Research Initiation Awards.
 If you'd like to apply to use one of these awards to conduct research in my lab, be sure to contact me well before the deadline so that we can discuss your project plans.

 Postdoctoral Researchers